EgeBalci/Sync_Breeze_Enterprise_10_6_24_-DOS/README.md

         # Tested on: Windows 7/10

 This module triggers a Denial of Service vulnerability in the Sync Breeze Enterprise HTTP server.
-Vulnerability caused by a user mode write access memory violation and can be triggered with rapidly sending variety of HTTP requests with long HTTP header values.
+After installing the software, web server should be enabled via Options->Server->Enable web server on port.
+Module triggers a user space write access violation on syncbrs.exe memory region.
+Number of requests that will crash the server changes between 200-1000 depending on the OS version and system memory.
 Sync Breeze Enterprise 10.6.24 version reportedly vulnerable.

 # Exploits